Staining and Interpretation of Smears

 Since many Gram positive bacteria tend to become Gram negative with age, the Gram stain should be used with overnight cultures.
 Sample from the edge of a colony, where cells are actively growing.

-A good approach to observing any smear of very minute objects is to examine it under low power (40x) in bright field to become oriented.
-After focusing, one then works up to 100x, 400x, and finally oil immersion (100x).
+We employ bright field microscopy for observing Gram stains.
+A good approach to observing any smear of very minute objects is to examine it under low power (40x final magnification) to become oriented.
+After focusing, one then works up to 100x, 400x, and finally oil immersion at high power (usually 1000x).
 The immersion oil is placed directly on the smear.
 By the way, the focal lengths of the high dry and oil immersion lenses are less than the thickness of a slide.
 The smear must be up, or focusing won't be possible.
 The top of the slide can be identified by feeling for the etched circle on the bottom of the slide.

 At low magnifications Gram stained material looks like dirt on the slide.
 Higher magnifications are needed in order to see any detail at all.
 Bacteria are often concentrated in a ring around the original smear.
 Bright field oil immersion microscopy is necessary to see an undistorted image of any directly stained bacterial smear.
 A Gram negative or positive phenotype cannot be confirmed with certainty using only a dry magnification, since typical cells are a half micrometer in diameter, less than the best resolution of the high dry lens.
 Phase contrast or dark field viewing improve the resolution, but both distort the color.
 High dry magnification distorts both shape and color.